 - If the other party is not willing to mediate.

 If you believe there are reasons as to why Mediation is unsuitable for you, you should raise these with the mediator immediately.

 What Will the Judge Consider in Court?

-.
-The role of the court is to take an impartial view and produce an outcome that will be most beneficial for your child.
+Whatever the Court decides in relation to the residence application, the decision should be based upon your child's best interests.
+The role of the Court is to take an impartial view and produce an outcome that will be most beneficial for your child.